posva/vue-mdc/readme.md

 #Documentation

-There is yet no full documentation for this project, you can look in the `test/components` directory for some examples.

-The documentation is available [here](http://posva.net/vue-mdl) but it is yet empty and broken.
-I am currently working on it (Mon Nov 30 11:40:39 CET 2015).
+The `test/components` directory has a lot of examples used for tests.

-Pull Requests and issues are welcome.
+The documentation is available [here](http://posva.net/vue-mdl) Pull Requests and issues are welcome.

 #Build